jimmyers747/public/REST-API-Simplified.md

 ---
 ## API Basics
 - Loosely modeled after the [Geist API](http://releases.geist.local/documentation/api/latest/geist_api_public.html)
+- Synchronous/asynchronous request processing:
-- Some requests, typically those of long duration, are processed asynchronously.
+  + Some requests, typically those of long duration, are processed asynchronously.
 The initial HTTP response will be `202 Accepted`, and a task ID will be provided to allow monitoring of the task using the [/task](#uri---task) resource.
-Only a few requests are expected to be processed asynchronously, however it is desirable for the client to be able to dynamically handle a 202 status code in for most resources.
+Only a few requests are expected to be processed asynchronously.
-  Obvious exceptions include the [/task](#uri---task) resource.
+  + Most resources are always processed either synchronously or asynchronously.
+However, a few have been enhanced to support either processing method.
+For these cases, the client can choose the processing method using a query parameter `async`.
+It can be set to `yes` or `no` (alternatively `true` or `false`).
+If this parameter is not specified, the processing method defaults in such a way to maintain backward compatibility.
+  + If the `query` parameter is used for a resource that only supports one processing method, the query parameter must match the supported method or the request will fail.
+  + In the resource descriptions provided later in this document, the supported sync/async method(s) is provided at the start of the description, if it is not strictly async.
+In the case of resources that support both methods, the default is assumed for any output document, and in examples.
 - Virtually every request is a POST
     - We may eventually translate a GET request into an implied body with nothing but: `"cmd" : "get"`.
     - POST input body